Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Bid Leakage Estimation

 \subsection{Second Stage: Transforming Classifier's Predictions into Bid Leakage Probability}

-We show how to use the discussed classifier to estimate both the prior and the posterior probabilities of bid leakage, neither of which are assumed to be known in advance for any of the auctions.
-First we introduce notations and formally define the problem.
+We show how to use the winner's classifier to estimate both the prior and the posterior probabilities of bid leakage, neither of which are assumed to be known in advance for any of the auctions.
+First, we introduce the notations and formally define the problem.

-At the first stage the classifier estimates the probability that the participant wins based on corresponding vector of features x.
+At the first stage, the classifier estimates the probability that a participant wins based on the corresponding vector of features $x$ (Table \ref{table-features}).
 Denote this probability of winning as $y(x)$.
-Denote distributions of $y(x)$ for winners and runner-ups as $f_w(y)$ and $f_{\overline{w}}(y)$ respectively.
+Denote pdfs of distributions of $y(x)$ for winners and runners-up as $f_1(y)$ and $f_2(y)$ respectively.
 For simplicity, these can be also regarded as pdfs of distributions of initial features $x$.

-As was previously discussed, we consider the runner-ups to be fair participants (as we aim to detect only successful bid leakage), while the winners may contain both fair and corrupted participants.
-Moreover, the distributions of $y(x)$ for the winners and the runner-ups of the fair auctions might also differ.
+As was previously discussed, we consider the runners-up to be fair participants (as we aim to detect only successful bid leakage), while the winners may contain both fair and corrupted participants.
+Moreover, the distributions of $y(x)$ for the winners and the runners-up of the fair auctions might also differ.
 This may generally be expressed in the following mixture model:

-where $\alpha$ denotes the prior probability of bid leakage; subscript $bl$ denotes bid leakage, i.e. unfair auctions; subscripts $1$ and $2$ denote winners and runners-up; $f_1(y)$ and $f_2(y)$ denote pdfs of classifier's predictions $y(x)$ for winners and runners-up; $f_{bl_1}(y)$, $f_{\overline{corr}_1}(y)$, and $f_{\overline{corr}_2}(y)$ denote the distributions of $y(x)$ for the corrupted winners, the fair winners, and the fair runner-ups respectively; $\Delta_{12}$ denotes the difference between the distributions of the winners and the runner-ups in fair auctions.
-Introduction of $\Delta_{12}$ into (2) is exactly what distinguishes our case from the standard PU Classification problem setup.
-However, we will address the issue of estimating $\Delta_{12}$ later.
-For now, consider it exogenous.
+where $\alpha$ denotes the prior probability of bid leakage; subscript $bl$ denotes bid leakage, i.e. unfair auctions; subscripts $1$ and $2$ denote winners and runners-up; $f_1(y)$ and $f_2(y)$ denote pdfs of classifier's predictions $y(x)$ for winners and runners-up; $f_{bl_1}(y)$, $f_{\overline{bl}_1}(y)$, and $f_{\overline{bl}_2}(y)$ denote pdfs for corrupted winners, fair winners, and fair runners-up respectively; $\Delta_{12}(y)$ denotes difference between pdfs of winners and runners-up in fair auctions.